raphaelmourad/Mistral-DNA/README.md

 # Overview

 Here is a repo to pretrain Mistral large language model for DNA sequences.
+Here the Mixtral model was modified to significantly reduce the number of parameters mostly by removing layers, such that it could be trained on a GPU such as an RTX3090.

 # Requirements